JuliaLang/julia/README.windows.md

   mingw-w64-tools \
   binutils-mingw-w64 \
   gcc-mingw-w64 \
-  wine \
+  wine
-  subversion cvs
 ```

 Unfortunately, the version of gcc installed by Ubuntu is currently 4.6, which does not compile OpenBLAS correctly.
 So first we need to replace it.
 Most binary packages appear to not include gfortran, so we will need to compile it from source.
-This is typically quite a bit of work, so we will use a [script](https://code.google.com/p/mingw-w64-dgn/) to make it easier.
+This is typically quite a bit of work, so we will use [this script](https://code.google.com/p/mingw-w64-dgn/) to make it easier.

+0. `apt-get install wine subversion cvs`
 1. `svn checkout http://mingw-w64-dgn.googlecode.com/svn/trunk/ mingw-w64-dgn`
 2. `cd mingw-w64-dgn`
 3. edit `rebuild_cross.sh` and make the following two changes:
-  (a) uncomment `export MAKE_OPT="-j 2"` if appropriate for you machine
+(a) uncomment `export MAKE_OPT="-j 2"`, if appropriate for your machine
-  (b) add `,fortran` to the end of `--enable-languages=c,c++,objc,obj-c++`
+(b) add `fortran` to the end of `--enable-languages=c,c++,objc,obj-c++`
 5. `bash update_source.sh`
 4. `bash rebuild_cross.sh`
 5. `mv cross ~/cross-w64`